Arequipa, Peru

 I settle in.
 She returns thirty minutes later with lunch--a bowl of quinoa soup loaded with potatoes and fresh vegetables grown on the island.

-am in Peru.
+I am in her house.
+I am in Peru.
 I am on Lake Titicaca.
 The shoreline is 12,000 feet above sea level.
 The sky is a brilliant blue--the kind of blue that only comes at very high altitudes.
 I am very much in the present.
 Where I am and what I am doing is not lost on me.
 I have traveled a lot in my life and I have seen many places.
 Lake Titicaca is my idea of travel paradise.

 It´s a simple meal, and because breakfast was out of memory, I eat it quickly, along with some crackers that I´ve brought to supplement what I know will be meager meals.